Marin Brbić: Career

 Brbić started his career in tourism.
 He was the hotel director and the board member of the hotel company "Bluesun" with its headquarters in Zagreb.
 In June 2012, he became the chairman of Hajduk Split.

 Brbić became president at a time when the club suffered an economic crisis and owned more than 15 million euros of debt.
 Brbić managed to get a loan from the banks for an amount of almost 4 million euros with the City of Split as bondsman for the loan.
 He managed to sell the club's most worthy players and lowered the wages drastically.
 During his time, Anton Maglica was the only player in which Hajduk paid money for a transfer deal in July 2012.
 Until 2016, Hajduk only got players who were free of contract.
 Brbić managed to close the economic gap and in recent years Hajduk started doing financially positive.
 In 2016, it was revealed that Hajduk was no longer in a financial crisis but a small debt to the City of Split still exists.

 As Hajduk was in a very hard financial situation, good sport results were not expected at that time.
 During his presidency that lasted 4 years, club changed 4 managers and 3 sports directors.
 During that time, Hajduk won 1 trophy (2012–13 national cup), finished twice as third and once as fourth in the national league championship and achieved twice to enter into the play-off round of the UEFA Europa League in 2014 and 2015.

 During the 4-year period he served as president, a number of players such as Ante Vukušić, Josip Radošević, Mario Pašalić, Antonio Milić, Dino Mikanović, Andrija Balić, Mijo Caktaš and Jean Kouassi were successfully sold for a large amount of money in order to solve financial situation.
-Marketing activities and income significantly increased and a lot of new sponshorships were gained.
+Marketing activities and income significantly increased and a lot of new sponsorships were gained.